boosterfuels/purr/README.md

 mongo:
   db_name: my_mongo_database
   repl_set_members: mongo_conn_string
-  collections:
-    - Company
-    - Customer
-    - User
 tailing: true
 typecheck_auto: false
 ```
 It is not necessary to add all the collections in setup.yml.
 These collection must be in collections.yml, otherwise they cannot be transferred to the Postgres database.

-`-cf, --collection-file` - define path to collection.yml file which contains information about the collections and its fields which will be transfered.
+`-cf, --collection-file` - define path to collections.yml file which contains information about the collections and its fields which will be transfered.
 ```
 my_mongo_database:
   Company: